Isetta-Team/Isetta-Website-Raw/docs/blogs/week-14.md

-*   Boxes were really bad; we made the assumption of uniform scaling for the box colliders, which allowed us to compare distances _from the box's center_ to determine which face of the box should be pushing the other colliders.
+*   Boxes were really bad; we made the assumption of uniform scaling for the box colliders, which allowed us to use the _largest_ distance _from the box's center_ to determine which face of the box should be pushing the other colliders.
 Obviously if one dimension of the box is scaled a lot larger than the other, then that dimension is way more likely to push the other collider!
-So we instead determined the correct face to push with by the distance _from the box's faces_.
+So we instead determined the correct face to push with by the _smallest_ distance _from the box's faces_.

 ![Box Dimensions for Collisions](../images/blogs/week-14/box-dimensions-for-collisions.png)